zacanger/eslint-config-zacanger/README.md

-# eslint-config-jane
+# eslint-config-zacanger

-Shared eslint config for front-end projects at [Jane](https://jane.com).
+Zac Anger's Eslint config.

 --------

 ## Installation

-`npm i -D eslint-config-jane`
+`npm i -D eslint-config-zacanger`

 You'll also need to install some plugins (`peerDependencies`), at least until there's some sort of resolution for [this